 The District reports unearned/unavailable revenue on its financial statements.
 Unearned/unavailable revenues arise when potential revenue does not meet the measureable, available, and earned criteria for recognition in the current period.
 Unearned/unavailable revenues also arise when resources are received by the government before it has a legal claim to them as when grant monies are received prior to the incurrence of qualifying expenditures.
-In subsequent periods, when both the revenue recognition criteria are met, or when the government has a legal claim to the resources, the liability for unearned/unavailable revenue is removed from the financial statements and revenue is recognized.
+In subsequent periods, when both the revenue recognition criteria are met, or when the government has a legal claim to the revenue is removed from the financial statements and revenue is recognized.